forcedotcom/sfdx-scanner/.github/ISSUE_TEMPLATE/1scanner_run_dfa_bug.md

 ---
-name: Report a Bug with scanner:run:dfa
+name: Report a Bug with scanner run dfa
-about: Report an issue with the scanner:run:dfa command.
+about: Report an issue with the scanner run dfa command.
 title: "[BUG]"
 labels: ''
 assignees: ''
 ---
 <!--
-### Try These Steps to Resolve Issues with `scanner:run:dfa`
+### Try These Steps to Resolve Issues with `scanner run dfa`

-Oftentimes, you can resolve `scanner:run:dfa` issues on your own.
+Oftentimes, you can resolve `scanner run dfa` issues on your own.
 Follow these steps.

 1. Read the error message.
 2. Read [Salesforce Graph Engine](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/salesforce-graph-engine/introduction/) documentation.